-We often describe Child of Mine like a big international family because over the years, over the many projects, wins, and challenges, people from Canada to India have banded together in faith in our Lord Jesus Christ to do this all together!
+We often describe Child of Mine like a big international family because over the years, over the many projects, wins, and challenges, people from Canada to India have banded together to do this all together!
 Our work has been one big team effort and we are so grateful for everyone who has been involved!